johnalison/obsidian-notes/Journal/7 August 2024 Wednesday.md

 - Testing 2017 signal works ..  **26m53.926s**
 - Testing 2016 see ERROR on **UL16_preVFP** ... debugging
 - Now all UL16 runs in  18m36.627s
-- Running all signal samples together runs out of memory... trying with 3 workers
+- Running all signal samples together runs out of memory... trying with 3 workers...fails
+	- Trying with 2 workers

 [[CryptoMoves]]